 Emerging technologies like autonomous vehicles and car, bike, or scooter sharing can help decrease congestion, reduce pollution, and give more people access to healthy and affordable transportation options.
 People increasingly rely on smart phones and Internet access to learn about these new options, as well as to plan trips by transit, bike, and car.
 In order to deliver on the potential of new technologies, our region needs to work with new transportation services to pursue outcomes that benefit the public good, not just the private sector, and that make technology accessible to everyone, and develop tools to manage and plan for new options.
-Emerging transportation services can help complete "last mile" connections to transit centers.
+Emerging transportation services can help complete "last mile" connections to transit centers, and when executed with a focus on the public good, rather than private gain, can help provide new options in underserved areas or for people living with disabilities or who are otherwise uncomfortable using more traditional "last mile" options.